mv aramis ms aramis

 This was the last of three similar ships built for the Messageries Maritimes for their Far East service: Felix Roussel, George Philippar & Aramis.
 It was launched on June 30th 1931 from Forge Ateliers Mediterranean, Seyne.
 Its first sailing was on October 21st 1932 from Marseilles to China & Japan.

-On June 22nd 1933 the ship suffered a breakdown on the coast of China by the Chuzan Islands (grounded?) and was towed by the French cruiser Primauguet to Japan for repairs.
+On June 22nd 1933 the ship suffered a breakdown off the coast of China by the Chuzan Islands (grounded?) and was towed by the French cruiser Primauguet to Japan for repairs.

 May 24th 1939: The Aramis, displaying large Tricolours on both sides, was held up by a Japanese destroyer seventeen miles north of Hong Kong.
 She was boarded, her papers examined and then allowed to proceed.
 Vice-Admiral de Coux, the French naval commander in the Far East, who was on his way to Shanghai, intercepted the Aramis en-route to obtain the captain's report, following which a protest was made to the Japanese Government.
 The P&O liner Ranpura was also stopped in a similar fashion.
 The Japanese were attempting to prevent aid from reaching Chiang Kai-chek by the imposition of a 200 mile blockade from the coast of China and the stopping of the two liners was an aftermath of the Kulangsu dispute with regard to the port of Amoy.